meddsai/Web3EMR/README.md

 ## Description
 Web3EMR is a decentralized Electronic Medical Record (EMR) with embedded AI/ML system built on a Substrate-based blockchain, transforming EMR into a Web3-native application.
 It empowers patients to control their medical records, ensures secure access for verified healthcare providers, and validates credentials (e.g., medical licenses, hospital accreditations) through real-world organizations using KILT Protocol for Decentralized Identifiers (DIDs).

-Leveraging a custom Substrate chain or a Substrate-based parachain in the Polkadot ecosystem, Web3EMR uses StorageHub for off-chain storage, aligning with Web3 principles of decentralization, transparency, and interoperability while meeting healthcare regulatory requirements (e.g., HIPAA, GDPR).
+Leveraging a custom Substrate chain (which can be deployed as either a public blockchain or a private/consortium blockchain) or a Substrate-based parachain in the Polkadot ecosystem, Web3EMR uses StorageHub for off-chain storage.
+This flexible architecture allows for different deployment models to meet various regulatory and organizational requirements while maintaining Web3 principles of decentralization, transparency, and interoperability.
+The system is designed to comply with healthcare regulations (e.g., HIPAA, GDPR) in both public and private deployment scenarios.

 ## Features